-like Ms. Walston, Ms. Banks, Mr. Michieko, and Mr. Thompson, must wait at least two to three weeks for this appearance if they waive indictment-and two to three months if they do not.

-- 4. First appearance is the first even theoretical opportunity for an arrestee to speak to a judge who can consider ability to pay or challenge conditions of release.
+- 3. In Dallas County, while wealthier arrestees are released from custody almost immediately upon payment of money to the County, arrestees like the Named Plaintiffs who are too poor to purchase their freedom remain in jail because of their poverty.
+Misdemeanor arrestees, like Ms. Daves and Ms. Tovar, who cannot afford to purchase their release must wait at least four to ten days before they are brought to court on the jail chain for a first appearance.
+Felony arrestees, like Ms. Walston, Ms. Banks, Mr. Michieko, and Mr. Thompson, must wait at least two to three weeks for this appearance if they waive indictment-and two to three months if they do not. - 4.
+First appearance is the first even theoretical opportunity for an arrestee to speak to a judge who can consider ability to pay or challenge conditions of release.
 However, in practice, even this "appearance" is not a true opportunity to raise ability to pay and challenge conditions of release, because arrestees are not brought into the courtroom unless they are pleading guilty.
 And, faced with the prospect of lengthy pretrial detention, the majority of detained misdemeanor and low-level felony arrestees do plead guilty at this first appearance.
-These guilty pleas typically result in sentences of "time served" and release from Dallas County custody that same day. - 5.
+These guilty pleas typically in sentences of "time served" and release from Dallas County custody that same day. - 5.
 Although the Supreme Court has explained that pretrial detention must be the "carefully limited exception" in our legal system, United States v.
 Salerno, 481 U.S. 739, 755 (1987), as a result of these policies and practices, almost 70% of people in the Dallas County Jail-thousands every night-have not been convicted of a crime.
-Instead, they languish in jail cells because they cannot afford to pay the amount of money required for their release. - 6.
-This mass detention based on wealth has devastating consequences for Plaintiffs, for their families, and for the community.
+Instead, they languish in jail cells because they cannot afford to pay the amount of money required for their release.

+- 6. This mass detention based on wealth has devastating consequences for Plaintiffs, for their families, and for the community.
 Pretrial detention of presumptively innocent human beings causes people to lose their jobs and shelter, interrupts vital medication cycles, and separates parents and children.
 It coerces guilty pleas and results in longer sentences.
 Even a few days of pretrial detention make people more likely to commit crimes in the future and cost Dallas County tens of millions of dollars every year. - 7.
 On behalf of the many other arrestees subjected to Dallas County's unlawful and ongoing post-arrest wealth-based detention scheme, Plaintiffs challenge Defendants' use of money bail to detain only the most impoverished arrestees.
 Dallas County's wealth-based pretrial detention system violates the Equal Protection and Due Process Clauses of the United States Constitution.
-It has no place in our society.

-8. By and through their attorneys and on behalf of themselves and all others similarly situated, Plaintiffs seek to enjoin Defendants' wealth-based post-arrest procedures, and a declaration that Defendants cannot employ a system of wealth-based detention by imposing and enforcing secured money bail without an inquiry into and findings concerning the arrestee's present ability to pay, and without individualized consideration of less-restrictive, alternative conditions of release.
-Plaintiffs also seek a permanent injunction requiring Dallas County to ensure that all legal proceedings at which conditions of release are determined, or which may result in the pretrial detention of a presumptively innocent person, are open to the public.
+It has no place in our society. - 8.
+By and through their attorneys and on behalf of themselves and all others similarly situated, Plaintiffs seek to enjoin Defendants' wealth-based post-arrest procedures, and a declaration that Defendants cannot employ a system of wealth-based detention by imposing and enforcing secured money bail without an inquiry into and findings concerning the arrestee's present ability to pay, and without individualized consideration of less-restrictive, alternative conditions of release.